avetharun/avetharun.github.io/docs/dpu/index.md

-# Minecraft Datapack library for streamlining projects
+# Minecraft library for streamlining creation of Datapacks
+This is a different project than [DPU-STD!](/docs/dpu-std)